OICR/softeng-blog/_posts/george_mihaiescu/2018-03-13-Quick-Kubernetes-installation.md

 </figure>

-Select the SSH key that you created before hand and add the "default" security group and "All_TCP_access".
-The "default" security group is needed so the Kubernetes master can reach to the Kubernetes workers and the "All_TCP_access" is needed so you can access the Kubernetes dashboard and Grafana UI on the dynamic allocated TCP ports.
+Select the SSH key that you created beforehand, add the "default" security group and "All_TCP_access"
+- the "default" security group is needed so the Kubernetes master can reach to the Kubernetes workers
+- the "All_TCP_access" is needed so you can access the Kubernetes dashboard and Grafana UI on the dynamic allocated TCP ports

-You also need to select the network your project should have already created.
+You will also need to select the network automatically created for your project.

 In the "Customization Script" tab, paste the following script that installs Kubernetes.